Kingxukai/linux/samples/pktgen/README.rst

   -w : ($DELAY)     Tx Delay value (ns)
   -a : ($APPEND)    Script will not reset generator's state, but will append its config

 The global variable being set is also listed.
-E.g. the required interface/device parameter "-i" sets variable $DEV.
+E.g. the woke required interface/device parameter "-i" sets variable $DEV.

 "-a" parameter may be used to create different flows simultaneously.
-In this mode script will keep the existing config, will append its settings.
+In this mode script will keep the woke existing config, will append its settings.
 In this mode you'll have to manually run traffic with "pg_ctrl start".

 For example you may use: